 This site is a blog for The Austin Athenaeum.
 We are a men’s reading group that meets monthly at some local Austin restaurant.
 Our venue has a bad habit of changing in the last few years due to forces of civic development, corporate greed, and the need for just the right combination of food, outdoor seating, and quietude.

-Our group has been meeting for almost 18 years as of November 2017.
-We read mostly 19th and 20th-century classic fiction, although we do also read occasional contemporary books of both fiction and non-fiction.
-And with even less frequency we read books from more distant history such as Don Quixote, Shakespeare, Boethius, Thucydides, Suetonius etc. You can find a complete list of the books we’ve read in the left sidebar (full screen computer required to view sidebar.
-Cell phones may not see it.)
+Our 20-year anniversary will be the February 2020 meeting. the book selection is dominated by 19th and 20th-century classic fiction, although we do also read occasional contemporary books of both fiction and non-fiction.
+And with even less frequency we read books from more distant history such as Don Quixote, Shakespeare, Boethius, Thucydides, Suetonius etc. You can find a complete list of the books we’ve read in the left sidebar.

 The other items in the left sidebar include the short essays written by members regarding a particular month’s selection.
 Books are selected by vote.
 Each member may propose a book or pass.
 At voting time, everyone gets two votes.
-We have had to have tie-breaker votes, and a few times the tie-breaker vote was tied, and a coin toss made the decision.
+If there is a tie, we vote between the two (or more) winners.
+A few times the tie-breaker vote has been a tie, and a coin toss has made the decision.

 We nominate a book two months in advance to allow time for members to procure a book.
 The member whose book wins the vote normally (although it is technically not required) writes and reads aloud a short essay on the night on which the book is discussed.
 Those who submit their essays to this blogmaster will have their essays posted in the left column.

 And yes, I did say men’s group.
 Years ago we wrestled with the question of whether to allow women to attend.
 We decided that although we all know many women of our acquaintance who are mentally, socially, intellectually and otherwise equal to our group, we would remain a men-only group.